Tell us about Envaluate.

 Why did you join the Barclays Black Founder Accelerator?

-Our target market is retail banks and through joining this accelerator we're excited to be able to widen our network within the retail banking and Fintech space.
+Through joining this accelerator we're excited to be able to widen our network within the retail banking and Fintech space.
 Joining an accelerator at one of the UK's largest retail banks and a bank committed to innovation in the Fintech space will help us to ensure that we are truly aligned with providing the best solution for our banking customers.
 We're also excited to meet like-minded black founders in the tech world.

 What would be your desired outcome from this programme?